 There are places where wearing the baby is much more convenient than manoeuvring a stroller, for instance at a crowded night market (pasar malam), and during grocery shopping when hands are needed to push a trolley.
-For short trips, it is also easy to simply wear the baby and leave the house, with hands free to carry a diaper bag.
+For short trips, it is also easy to simply wear the baby and leave the house, with hands-free to carry a diaper bag.

 6. Keeps Baby Safe

 Wearing my baby in a sling or carrier keeps both of us safer as compared to carrying him with my hands.
-With both hands free, I could hold on to handrails of staircases or escalators, or hold on to somewhere for support should I lose my balance.
+With both hands-free, I could hold on to handrails of staircases or escalators, or hold on to somewhere for support should I lose my balance.

 Choosing a Suitable Baby Carrier

 There is a huge range of baby slings and carriers that can be mind-boggling to the new mother.
-Some factors to consider are your built, your child’s built and developmental stage, your family’s lifestyle, ergonomics and quality of the carrier, and your budget.
+Some factors to consider are your build, your child’s built and developmental stage, your family’s lifestyle, ergonomics and quality of the carrier, and your budget.